NelsenEW/espdrone-ros/README.md

 This package contains all the custom messages and services for additional features from the espdrone-lib-python.
 The package is mainly used in the `espdrone_driver` package.

 ### Espdrone_utils
+This package contains utility scripts useful for development.
+It contains:
+* Simple camera streamer; this camera streamer does not require `espdrone-lib-python` to run.
+* Waypoint recorder; launch this script to record the position of the drone (carried by hands) and save as waypoints.
-This package contains a simple camera streamer and send waypoints scripts.
-The simple camera streamer does not require the use of `espdrone-lib-python`.
-The send waypoint script is used to provide list of waypoint for the drone to execute, which rely on custom services from the espdrone_msgs.
+* Waypoint follower and keyboard control script; this script is used to provide list of waypoint for the drone to follow, which rely on custom services from `espdrone_msgs`.
+Keyboard control with position hold is also possible with the script (e.g. if no control input is given, the drone will hover in place instead of drifting).

 ## ROS Features